redmunds/brackets-quick-markup/README.md

 ## License

-MIT-licensed -- see _main.js_ for details.
+MIT-licensed -- see _LICENSE.md_ for details.